Car InsuranceGroup Checker

 Vehicle Value

-More expensive cars cost more to repair or replace, so are in higher groups.
+More expensive cars cost more to repair or replace, so are placed in higher groups.

 Cheaper and quicker to repair cars are in lower groups.
-The cost and time to repair after an accident is a big factor.
+The cost and time to repair after an accident is one of the biggest factors.

 Parts Availability